 Another possibility is that a feminine figure in one’s life (a mother, sister, etc.) could have been undermining one’s confidence in one’s personal instincts or one’s ability to respond to various circumstances on the spot.

 Sometimes the individual may be able to reconnect to her emotions and learn how to allow a spontaneous flow of instinctual response to life through intimacy with the other.
-In this case, sex or erotic touch may initiate a process of emotional healing and cultivate a sense of trust in one’s gut feelings, the capacity to nurture, and ability to love and care for oneself and others.
+In this case, sex or erotic touch may initiate a process of emotional healing and cultivate a sense of trust in one’s gut feelings, the capacity to nurture, and the ability to love and care for oneself and others.

 This configuration may signal that one’s Ego may have been polarized from one’s instincts, fears or suppressed emotions.
 Alternatively, one’s Ego structure may have been indirectly affected by an experience of severity, extremity or crisis.